Mind the Gap: Optimal and Equitable Encouragement Policies: Additional Discussion

+\textbf{Intention-to-treat analysis.} We appeal to intention-to-treat analysis with randomness that either arises from human decision-makers or individual nonadherence/noncompliance, but we generally assume the data does not include information about the \textit{identity} of \textit{different} decision-makers, which is common with publicly available data.
+Our conditional exclusion restriction also means that certain decomposed effects are zero, so mediation analysis is less relevant.
+A related literature studies principal stratification \citep{jiang2020multiply}, which is less interpretable since stratum membership is unknown.
+Similarly, even though encouragement effects are driven by compliers, complier-conditional analysis is less policy-relevant since complier identities are unknown.
+In general, our causal identification arguments are based on covariate-adjusted intention-to-treat analysis and covariate-adjusted as-treated analysis.
+We avoid estimation of stratum-specific effects, because if complier status is unknown, prescriptive decision rules cannot directly personalize by stratum membership.

+\textbf{Fair off-policy learning.} We highlight some most closely related works in off-policy learning (omitting works in the sequential setting). \citep{metevier2019offline} studies high-probability fairness constraint satisfaction. \citep{kim2022doubly} studies doubly-robust causal fair classification, while others have imposed deterministic resource constraints on the optimal policy formulation \citep{chohlas2021learning}.
+Other works study causal or counterfactual risk assessments \citep{mishler2021fairness,coston2020counterfactual}.
+Our perspective is closer to that of off-policy learning, i.e. approximating direct control over the intervention by assuming stability in decision-maker treatment assignment probabilities. \citep{kallus2019assessing} studies (robust) bounds for treatment responders in binary outcome settings; this desiderata is coupled to classification notions of direct treatment.
+Again, our focus is on modeling the fairness implications of non-adherence.
+Indeed, in order to provide general algorithms and methods, we do build on prior fair classification literature.
+A different line of work studies ``counterfactual" risk assessments which models a different concern.

-\citep{liu2021efficient} studies an optimal test-and-treat regime under a no-direct-effect assumption, that assigning a diagnostic test has no effect on outcomes except via propensity to treat, and studies semiparametric efficiency using Structural Nested-Mean Models.
+\textbf{Principal stratification and mediation analysis in causal inference. }\citep{liu2021efficient} studies an optimal test-and-treat regime under a no-direct-effect assumption, that assigning a diagnostic test has no effect on outcomes except via propensity to treat, and studies semiparametric efficiency using Structural Nested-Mean Models.
 Though our exclusion restriction is also a no-direct-effect assumption, our optimal treatment regime is in the space of recommendations only as we do not have control over the final decision-maker, and we consider generally nonparametric models.

 We briefly go into more detail about formal differences, due to our specific assumptions, that delineate the differences to mediation analysis.
 Namely, our conditional exclusion restriction implies that $Y_{1T_0} = Y_{T_0}$ and that $Y_{0T_1} = Y_{1T_1}$ (in mediation notation with $T_r = T(r)$ in our notation), so that so-called \textit{net direct effects} are identically zero and the \textit{net indirect effect} is the treatment effect (also called average encouragement effect here).